at-elcapitan/Limited_Py/README.md

 # Limited nEXT Bot

 > [!WARNING]
-> This repository is archived and won't contain any patches or updates and will be replaced with [Limited TNiC](https://github.com/at-elcapitan/Limited-TNiC).
+> This repository is archived and won't contain any patches or updates and will be replaced by [Limited TNiC](https://github.com/at-elcapitan/Limited-TNiC).

 Limited nEXT is a music bot for Discord, part of the 'Limited' bot family.
 It is written in Python and utilizes the Discord.py 2.0 library along with the Wavelink library for music functionality.